microsoft/winget-cli/doc/specs/#148 - Repair Support.md

 ### Repair Feature for Installer Types that require Custom Repair Switch
   -  Burn/Exe : The custom switch for repair in the YAML manifest file will be used to perform the repair.
 The repair command will run the installer with the custom switch to fix the application.
 To have enough flexibility, different options are possible depending on the installer source used for repair.
    - Installed Source: If the YAML manifest file has the 'ModifyRepair' switch, the repair command will use the modify command in the ARP 'ModifyPath' registry key with the repair switch through a ShellExecute call.
-   - Remote Source: If the YAML manifest file has the 'InstalleRepair' switch, the repair command will get the matching installer from the remote source and use the repair switch on the downloaded installer through a ShellExecute call.
+   - Remote Source: If the YAML manifest file has the 'InstallerRepair' switch, the repair command will get the matching installer from the remote source and use the repair switch on the downloaded installer through a ShellExecute call.
       > If neither switch is specified, the repair command will display an error message.

 > Note: The initial implementation will not support repair for Nullsoft, Inno, Portables installer types.
 Based on feedback from the community, we may add the repair feature for these installer types in a future release.